SharkMachine/provides/README.md

 # Polyfills

-The following polyfills are provided:
+The following packages are provided and won't be installed when this package is required:

 ## PHP extension specific